Leondoff/dynasty-daddy/README.md

 *This project is currently in Beta and is deployed to https://dynasty-daddy.com.*

-Dynasty Daddy is a webapp that integrates with fantasy platform apis and scrapes fantasy market (KeepTradeCut, FantasyCalc, DynastyProcess) player evaluations to create metrics on each owner's fantasy league (Sleeper, MFL, Fleaflicker, ESPN).
+Dynasty Daddy is a webapp that integrates with fantasy platform apis and scrapes fantasy market (KeepTradeCut, FantasyCalc, DynastyProcess, DynastySuperflex) player evaluations to create metrics on each owner's fantasy league (Sleeper, MFL, Fleaflicker, ESPN, FFPC).

 ## Goal